lbiap/main/README.md

 # main
-LBiaP: THe Lexical Bundles Identification and Analysis Program
+LBiaP: THe Lexical Bundle Identification and Analysis Program

 # Purpose
 To obtain a list of and independently-observed data about lexical bundles used in a given corpus.